indiefuture/indiefuture_agent_cli/README.md

 - Interactive CLI interface using cliclack
 - Task decomposition into manageable subtasks
-- Parallel task execution with dependency management
+- Sequential task execution with dependency management
-- Code scanning and analysis for context-enriched AI queries
-- Memory management with both short-term and long-term storage
 - Integration with OpenAI and Claude APIs
-- Vector storage for semantic code search
+- Simple memory storage for semantic code search (prob can be improved ! )

 ## Requirements